benjistealth/grabber-rewired/README.md

 ## User Story

 AS someone struggling to think of what to cook <br/>
-I WANT an app that can help me figure out what meal to cook from some ingredients I have in <br/> SO THAT I can create a tasty meal to feast on!
+I WANT an app that can give me inspiration to ignite my cooking spark <br/> SO THAT I can create a tasty meal to feast on!

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>